 “8 in the evening?
 When did that happen?”
 He looks around him, up at the sky.
 He looks frightened.

-I’m unable to shake the melancholy for a long time as we sit in a tatty old backstreet fish and chip shop and have an obligatory Blackpool fish supper (I introduce Passepartout to tartare sauce and she’s so taken with this heavenly amrita she asks for it with nearly every dinner we have for the rest of the journey, fish or not).
+I’m unable to shake the melancholy for a long time as we sit on scuffed formica table tops in a tatty old backstreet fish and chip shop and have an obligatory Blackpool fish supper.
+(I introduce Passepartout to tartare sauce and she’s so taken with this new heavenly amrita she asks for it with nearly every dinner we have for the rest of the journey, fish or not).